riina/HacknetSharp/docfx_project/articles/lua-api-reference.md

 * Hackscript exists

-host is used to determine what spawn group is used to locate / generate the system and person used for execution.
+Spawn group key is used to locate / generate the system and person used for execution.